 What can I say about me?
 I’ve had a full and varied life so far.
 I’ve been in the military working as an Electronics Technician, Nuclear field.
 I’ve managed a photo lab and instructed photography.
 I’ve done desktop support.
 I have worked as a secretary for surgeons at the University of Michigan.
 I worked as a Credentialed Trainer for the Cadence/Patient Scheduling application of MiChart (Epic Systems).
-Currently, I am a Business Systems Analyst working with HITS at Michigan Medicine.
+Currently, I am a Business Systems Analyst and Knowledge Manager working with HITS at Michigan Medicine.

 I have studied Microbiology, Genetics, Embryology, Virology, American Culture, Race/Ethnicity, Women’s Studies, and Nursing.
 I am currently working on my Master’s degree in Moral Theology and hope to continue on to get my PhD in Bioethics.
 Maybe even an MD in Maternal-Fetal Medicine.